 Standing Stones

 When the first settlers arrived in Scotland over 10,000 years ago, they began to erect incredible monuments, some of which can still be seen today.
-Stone circles can be found across Scotland and were likely to be places of ceremony, worship, burial grounds and social gathering places.
+Stone circles can be found across Scotland and are places full of atmosphere, mystery and legend.
+They were likely to be places of ceremony, worship, burial grounds and social gathering places.

 1. Calanais Standing Stones Isle of Lewis

-Nicknamed the "Stonehenge of the North", these iconic standing stones on the Isle of Lewis are believed to be 3,000 - 5,000 years old.
-In the 17th century, the people of Lewis called the stones na fir bhrèige, or "the false men".
+Nicknamed the "Stonehenge of the North", these iconic standing stones on the Isle of Lewis are believed to be 3,000 - 5,000 years old and actually predate Stonehenge.
+In the 17th century, the people of Lewis called the stones "na fir bhrèige", or "the false men".
+No one is quite sure why the stones were erected, but it's thought to be an astronomical observatory or ritual site.

-The fictional Outlander standing stones are based on this stone circle, so you're sure to be swept away by the history and romance of this ancient site.
+The fictional Brave and Outlander standing stones are based on this stone circle, so you're sure to be swept away by the history, atmosphere and romance of this ancient site.

 2. Machrie Moor Standing Stones Isle of Arran